wessenstam/stageworkshop/documentation/bugs.md

 - Add widget Deployed Applications to (default) dashboard

 - FEATURE: improved software engineering
+  - I’ve been wrestling with how to best make my bash scripts test driven.
+There are TDD Bash frameworks, however most of the systems leveraged/orchestrated are external and would require mocking, something I’m not sure how to approach.

+What I have done, in most functions, is try to make them [idempotent](https://en.wiktionary.org/wiki/idempotent) by "testing" for the desired outcome and skipping if accomplished.
+Of course, most of these tests are cheats: they only check for the final stage of a function being accomplished.
+Usually, this is good enough, because the final configuration is predicated on all preceding stages in the function.
+It would be ideal to test every operation, but as you can imagine, that’s quite a bit of work.

+This gives the ability to rerun the script from the beginning, skip all previously successful work, and rapidly begin work on the next, unaccomplished stage.

+I’ve looked into some server testing frameworks.

   - https://bors.tech/ "Bors is a GitHub bot that prevents merge skew / semantic merge conflicts, so when a developer checks out the main branch, they can expect all of the tests to pass out-of-the-box."
   - https://githooks.com/
     - https://github.com/nkantar/Autohook